Shadie returned from her extensive “meeting” with the Sphere. Knarf looked up from his datapad.

 Perce looked ponderous.
 His eyes went wide and he walked to a stone pillar.

 ‘”Tarentatek to be slain.“‘ He paused and looked at the corpse.
 ‘That thing’s a lot bigger than any tarentateks I’ve ever seen.
 It must have a regenerative cycle.
 Lucky for us, it hasn’t reawakened to be reslain yet.’
 He glanced back at the pillar. ‘”Pay the price of victory, then pay the sacrifice of kin death.”
 I believe it means we must kill a relative.’

 Relsor laughed.
 ‘Kromus failed to kill Shadie, that is why he could not get passed this room to the second chamber.
 Whereas I…’ Relsor walked to the door and placed his hands on it, focusing as he had before, ‘…killed my own Uncle.’

-The door slid open, the stone rolling to one side and into the wall.
+With a low rumble, the door slid open, the stone rolling to one side and into the wall.
 Relsor turned to look at Perce.

 ‘I think the energy of the dead Sith who fuel this place have granted us access, Perce.’